cyberbotics/webots-doc/reference/accelerometer.md

 The `wb_accelerometer_enable()` function allows the user to enable the acceleration measurement each `ms` milliseconds.
 The provided `ms` argument specifies the sensor's sampling period.
-Note that the first measurement will be available only after the sampling period has expired.
+Note that the first measurement will be available only after the first sampling period elapsed.

 The `wb_accelerometer_disable()` function turns the accelerometer off, saving computation time.